dnsimple/dnsimple-support/content/articles/what-is-ssl-san.markdown

 ## Background

 The X.509 specifications regulate the _Internet X.509 Public Key Infrastructure Certificate_, which includes the SSL certificates format.
-Originally, SSL certificates only allowed to specify a single host name in the certificate subject called [Common Name](/articles/what-is-common-name).
+Originally, SSL certificates only allowed the designation of a single host name in the certificate subject called [Common Name](/articles/what-is-common-name).

 The common name represents the host name that is covered by the SSL certificate.
 Trying to use the certificate for a website that doesn't match the common name will result in a security error, also known as _host name mismatch_ error.